Black radish or winter radish is a strikingly delicious root vegetable with a light spicy taste.

 Harvest – from September to December

-- Read also: health benefits and therapeutic value of black radish
+- Read also: health benefits of black radish

 - In the vegetable patch: growing pink radish